Skip to main content

 The crabs filled with excitement that their captor was nowhere in sight, decided that it was time to get away and crawl back into the sea.

-Therefore, a crab 🦀 moved as fast as it could and tries to crawl up the side of the bucket but suddenly the others grabbed a hold of it and pulled it back down into the bucket.
+Each crab 🦀 moved as fast as it could and tried to crawl up the side of the bucket.

 Rather than assist the crab crawl out of the bucket, the other crabs pulled it back into the bucket.